-Revenues per transaction was \$0.68 for the first quarter of 2013 compared to \$0.66 for the first quarter of 2012.
-The increase in revenues per transaction was mainly due to the impact of increased transaction volume at our cadooz subsidiary, where revenues are recorded at gross value, in contrast to our other electronic payment products which are recorded at net value.
+Revenues per transaction were \$0.63 for the second quarter and \$0.65 for the first half of 2013 compared to \$0.61 for the second quarter and \$0.64 for the first half of 2012.
+The increase in revenues per transaction were mainly due to the impact of increased transaction volume at our cadooz subsidiary, where revenues are recorded at gross value, in contrast to our other electronic payment products which are recorded at net value.
 This increase was partly offset by a shift in the mix of transactions, particularly due to growth in India, where revenues per transaction are considerably lower than average.